-Truth Social does not have a Manipulated Media Policy.
-It is worth to note that in late May 2023, Trump posted a fan-made fake video seemingly using AI-generated voices of Adolf Hitler, George Soros, WEF chairman Klaus Schwab, former VP Dick Cheney, and the FBI.
+Truth Social does not have a stated policy on manipulated media.
+It is worth to note that in late May 2023, Trump posted a fan-made fake video seemingly using Al-generated voices of Adolf Hitler, George Soros, WEF chairman Klaus Schwab, former VP Dick Cheney, and the FBI.
 The video was attacking Ron DeSantis' Twitter Spaces event with Elon Musk, where DeSantis was slated to announce his candidacy for 2024.
 This suggests there might not be strict policies on deepfakes or altered content.